kgpolte/DaisyExamples/MyProjects/DrumDrum/README.md

 ## Needed changes/additions:

+-Use AnalogControl objects to handle CV/pot inputs

+-Try different curves for the pitch envelope

+-Add setter methods to change min/max control values

 -I am working on a schematic for the actual Eurorack module, including input/output scaling and overvoltage protection for the Seed's inputs.
 I will add the KiCAD files to this repo once I have verified everything.

--Try different curves for the pitch envelope

--Add setter methods to change min/max control values